 Educated in Istanbul University Medical School, he is a specialist for internal medicine and the research on allergies.

-Dr. Charles Ibingira is the Principal, Makerere University College of Health Sciences.
+Dr. Charles Ibingira was the Principal of Makerere University College of Health Sciences until 2020.
 Before ascending to this office, he was the Dean School of Biomedical Sciences at the College of Health Sciences.
 Dr. Ibingira is an active General Surgeon and an Assoc.
 Professor of Anatomy and is a senior researcher in surgery, anatomy, and bioethics.
 He has mentored and supervised several graduate students and junior faculty and published several papers in international journals.

 Peter Piot was the founding Executive Director of UNAIDS and Under Secretary-General of the United Nations from 1995 until 2008, as well as the Associate Director of the WHO Global Programme on AIDS.
 He was a co-discoverer of the Ebola virus, and his research focuses upon HIV/AIDS, sexually transmitted infections, and women’s health.

 Dr. Adnan Hyder is Senior Associate Dean for Research and Professor of Global Health at the Milken Institute School of Public Health of George Washington University.
 Previously, Dr. Hyder served as the Associate Chair of the Department of International Health and Director of the Health Systems Program at the Johns Hopkins Bloomberg School of Public Health.
 For over 20 years, Dr. Hyder has worked to improve global health in low- and middle- income countries across Africa, Asia, Latin America, and the Middle East; and pioneered empirical work around health systems, ethics, and injury prevention in the developing world.
 He has co-authored over 300 scientific peer-reviewed papers and numerous world reports with organizations like the World Bank, World Health Organization and UNICEF.